-The latest project is yet another Viking 500.
+The latest project is yet another Viking Five Hundred.
 This unit will be a real challenge because no power supply/modulator unit came with it.
-The consensus regarding why there are so many orphaned RF units around is due to families of amateur operators who have passed on do not realize the big, heavy box on the floor is a neccesary component to the radio box on the desk.
+The consensus regarding why there are so many orphaned RF units around is due to families of amateur operators who have passed on have no clue that the big, heavy box on the floor is a neccesary component to the transmitter unit on the desk.
+(Credit: Rodger, WQ9E).
 The units become separated, and the power supply will go a different direction than the RF deck.

-This Viking 500 has been restored on the exterior and was nicely done; in contrast, it is an electrical challenge on the interior.
+This Viking Five Hundred has been restored on the exterior and was nicely done; in contrast, it is an electrical challenge on the interior.
 Strange modifications, circuits removed and others added.
 The first find was a hard-wired short on the 120 volt line; two broken switches, and the VFO board had burned.
-After repairing the switches, removing the non-original wiring and restoring the missing circuits, the RF unit more or less "works" now but with low power output using good tubes.
+After replacing the VFO board, repairing the switches, removing the non-original wiring and restoring the missing circuits, the RF unit more or less "works" now but with low power output using good tubes.
 There may be more non-standard wiring yet to be found.

 Metering: